Chinese New Year Celebrations 2025: 15-day Chinese New Year Day-by-Day Celebration

 The 15th day of the Chinese New Year is the Lantern Festival (元宵节 yuán xiāo jié).
 It traditionally marks the end of the Chinese New Year celebration.

-The popular activities on this day are lighting up lanterns, guessing lantern riddles, eating yuan xiao (a kind of rice ball), and enjoying time with families or lovers.
+On this day, popular activities include lighting up lanterns, guessing lantern riddles, eating yuan xiao (a kind of rice ball), and enjoying time with families or lovers.

 Lantern Festival Traditions